ScorpionResponse/pelican_blog/content/posts/2017-01-31-trump_feeling.md

 revenge with the lives of Americans and the lives of innocent civilians.
 History will not be kind to him.
 Yet I do not believe that he did this capriciously and completely without regard for the cost.
 He may have done it without proper *respect* for the cost.
-He may have been misled or confused, but I don't believe he was flippantly disregarding American lives.
+He may have been misled or confused or just some kind of moron, but I don't believe he was flippantly disregarding American lives.

 President Donald Trump will take your life for no greater reason than because he can.
 You will die because "When you're president they let you do it."